Skip to main content

 Retailer file data

-For some attributes, we use the data sent in the retailer's inventory file.
-This data is considered dynamic, which means that it gets updated when we receive an inventory file with new data.
+For some attributes, we use the values sent in the retailer's inventory file.
+This data can't usually be sourced from a CSP.
+The data is considered dynamic, which means that it is updated when we receive an inventory file with new data.

 Initial retailer data